josephxbrick/accordion/README.md

     src='https://www.framermodules.com/assets/badge@2x.png' width='160' height='40' />
 </a>

-Otherwise, download accordion.coffee an place it in the `/modules` folder of your project.
+Note that you can hit Ctrl+C in Modules (when Accordion is the active module) to copy a code example that you can then paste into your file.

-In your coffeescript file, include the following.
+If you are not using Modules, download accordion.coffee, place it in the `/modules` folder of your project, and in your coffeescript file, include the following.

 `{Accordion} = require "accordion"`